bawi/bawi-on-perl/INSTALLATION.md

 ```

 At this point, when you run the index.cgi, you will have only two errors about DBI connect, because we do not have any db users.

-(Tiny note: For the first time, cpan wants to have the configuration setup.
-You are given the choice of installing perl modules locally (local::lib) option or doing with superuser.
-I have not explored the local library option which might be better.)